ArchanGhosh/Machine-Learning-and-Computer-Vision/README.md

 ### 2. Implementing DCGAN using Tensorflow 2.0 {Intermediate Level}

 In this problem we will go throw the basics of a GAN network, making a Normalised Synthetic Dataset;
-And then putting those together to create a **DC GAN**
+And then we will put all those together to create a **DC GAN**

 #### Requirements:
 1. Image Perception
 2. Basic Understanding of Matrix
 3. All the requirements of Problem 1

-No need to any Dataset for this.
+No need to download any Dataset for this.